mohitpai/journey-optimizer.en/help/using/configuration/sms-configuration.md

 Before sending SMS, configure your instance.
 You need to [integrate the provider settings](#create-api) with Journey Optimizer and [create an SMS surface](#message-preset-sms) (i.e. SMS preset).
 These steps must be performed by an [Adobe Journey Optimizer system administrator](../start/path/administrator.md).

->[!AVAILABILITY]
->
->The SMS channel is currently only available for a set of organizations (Limited Availability).
-For more information, contact your Adobe representative.

 ## Create new API credential {#create-api}

 >[!CONTEXTUALHELP]